 Who are Airbnb’s competitors?

 Some Airbnb alternatives are large platforms that cater to a broad audience and offer a wide variety of accommodations.
-Others are niche, specialist websites that cater to a specific traveller profile.
+Others are specialist websites that cater to a specific traveller profile.

 - Vrbo